nadiamariduena/python-intro-2024-privat/z__all_mds/25_error -Exception-Handling.md

     # Step 5: Handle ValueError if user input cannot be converted to an integer
     print("Invalid input.
 Please enter a valid number.") # you will get an error if you type something other than a number

+# ✋ WHEN YOU run the code, you will be asked to type something,  typed g:
+# Enter a number: g
+# Invalid input.
+Please enter a valid number.
+# Execution completed.

+    #
+    #
+    #

 except ZeroDivisionError:
     # Step 6: Handle ZeroDivisionError if division by zero occurs
     print("Division by zero is not allowed.")